 - Nipples – The spokes thread into a special nut called a nipple.
 Most wheels can be straightened through adjusting spoke tension via the nipple.

-- Rim – Sitting on the outside of the wheel, the rim holds the tyre and provides a braking surface for rim-brake equipped bikes.
+- Rim – Sitting on the outside of the wheel, the rim holds the tire and provides a braking surface for rim-brake equipped bikes.

 What type of road wheels should I buy?